olinyoder2534/Wine/Modeling.md

 ### Shortcomings
 * While there is ample data to train a solid model, having more observations would have open doors for further exploration
+* Potential issues stemming from hard-coding RMSE for ordinal regression model
 * There are limited features on Dataiku for ordinal regression

 ### Conclusion